IainJackson90/pp1-yoga/README.md

        I fixed it by giving the head of the page a fixed height and a margin bottom which pushed all the gallery images down away from the head of the page

-  - sing Up Form
+  - Sign Up Form

-    - The sign up form had some contrast problems so i gave the div a transparent dark background so the user can see the content better and not take away the ambiance of the background
+    - The sign up form had some contrast problems so I gave the div a transparent dark background so the user can see the content better and not take away the ambiance of the background